 The factual report on the open public consultation and the targeted stakeholders’ consultation provides a link to responses received from the public consultation.
 The responses are listed by groups.
 Some of the replies were authorised for anonymous publication only.

 - Results from citizens to the open public consultation

 - Results from stakeholders to the open public consultation and targeted stakeholders’ consultation

 A synopsis report of all responses can be found alongside the Council Recommendation on strengthened cooperation against vaccine preventable diseases.

 Protection of personal data

 See the rules on personal data protection on EUROPA.

 Specific privacy statement

-In the interests of transparency, administrations, associations and other organisations have been invited to provide the public with relevant information about themselves by registering in the EU's Transparency Register and subscribing to its Code of Conduct.
-Read the specific privacy statement to this consultation to understand how personal data and contributions have been dealt with.
+In the interests of transparency, authorities, associations and other organisations were invited to provide information by registering in the EU's Transparency Register and subscribing to its Code of Conduct.
+If the organisation is not registered, its submission is published separately from those of registered organisations.